 - Cinnamon, QB

-Set a large deep pot of salted water, approx ½ full, to a soft rolling boil.
+- Set a large deep pot of salted water, approximately ½ full, to a soft rolling boil.

-Once you have made about half, using a large spoon, gently drop the gnocchi into the boiling water, 1 layer only, just enough to cover the bottom.
-They should be well covered with water approx. 5”.
+- Once you have made about half, using a large spoon, gently drop the gnocchi into the boiling water, 1 layer only, just enough to cover the bottom.
+They should be well covered with water approximately 5”.